 This may be because engineers have always been trained for handholding.
 In the old days, engineers were less powerful; they were only in charge of their narrow domain of building things, rather than running the whole show.
 Things are different today.
 Today anyone can build and run a company wearing pajamas, with a laptop and a good internet connection.
 The costs of hosting have come down substantially, thanks to cloud services.
 Platforms like Producthunt, Hackernews, Indie Hackers help in letting the whole world know about what you have built.
 There is a paradigm shift underway on how software gets built, and indie makers are getting empowered by the day.

 Now coming to me.
-I was working as a software developer in a few companies and always had the feeling that it was not what I wanted to do with my life.
+My name is Shyjal, i was working as a software developer in a few companies and always had the feeling that it was not what I wanted to do with my life.
 I wanted to taste the freedom that every maker deserves and do something where I can feel the impact of my work and most importantly, take control of my time.
 So this journey started as a journey seeking freedom.

 Finding the problem (worth solving)